Shui Chuen O Estate: Features

 The Shui Chuen O Shopping Centre has 59 shops.

 The Shui Chuen O Market is connected to the shopping centre.

 In order to facilitate pedestrian movement around the steeply sloping site, the estate design includes six lift towers, nine footbridges, and ten sets of escalators.
 The longest footbridge is located at the main entrance of the estate at Shui Chuen Au Street.
 With a length of 70 metres, it is the longest footbridge in any Hong Kong public housing estate.

 Demographics

 As of 20 September 2016 (before all residents had moved in), the estate had a population of 14,083.

-It is designed to accommodate a population of 28,800.
+As of 31 March 2025, the authorised population is 27,900, rounded to the nearest hundred.

 Politics

 Shui Chuen O Estate falls within the purview of the Sha Tin District Council.
 In the 2015 election it fell entirely within the Jat Min constituency, which was represented by Yau Man-chun.

 For the 2019 District Council election, the estate fell within two constituencies.
 Most of the estate is now located in the newly created Shui Chuen O constituency, which is represented by Lo Tak-ming.
 The remainder falls within the Jat Chuen constituency, which is represented by Yau Man-chun.

 For the Legislative Council elections, Shui Chuen O falls within the New Territories East constituency.